Billy Frankenstein: Plot

-Billy Frankenstein tells the story of a child named Billy Frank (Jordan Lamoureux), who has is a distant relative of Victor Frankenstein, along with his artistic mother, Sandy (Melissa Williamson) and workaholic father George (Daran Norris).
-Meanwhile, a man named Bloodstone (Peter Spellos) dreams of bringing the Frankenstein monster to life, but is now unable to because the Frankenstein castle is up for auction.
+Billy Frankenstein tells the story of a child named Billy Frank, who is a distant relative of Victor Frankenstein, along with his artistic mother Sandy and workaholic father George.
+Meanwhile, a man named Bloodstone dreams of bringing the Frankenstein monster to life, but is now unable to because the Frankenstein castle is up for auction.
 He invites the Franks to move into the castle in the hopes of using Billy (who is the latest relative to Frankenstein) to bring the monster to life.
-Also, an unintelligent officer named Constable Frogg (John Maynard) has a family history of other Froggs capturing the Frankenstein monster, and dreams of continuing the legacy.
+Also, an unintelligent officer named Constable Frogg has a family history of other Froggs capturing the Frankenstein monster, and dreams of continuing the legacy.
 Frogg also constantly receives phone calls from prank callers who say "ribbit ribbit".
-Frogg is hired by a man named Otto von Sloane (Vernon Wells), and his lady Fraulein (Griffin Drew), to scare the Franks into selling him the castle and make way for a mall.
+Frogg is hired by a man named Otto von Sloane and his lady Fraulein to scare the Franks into selling him the castle and make way for a mall.

-Billy, his mother Sandy and Billy's aunt Thelma (Kristin Jadrnicek) arrive at the castle and meet Bloodstone, who introduces himself as the caretaker of the house.
+Billy, his mother Sandy and Billy's aunt Thelma arrive at the castle and meet Bloodstone, who introduces himself as the caretaker of the house.
 Billy discovers one of Dr. Frankenstein's books about life and death and finds a map of the castle inside the book which leads him into the basement where he discovers the inanimate Frankenstein monster.
 When Billy falls asleep in the basement, the monster comes to life.
 Rather than being scary and threatening, the monster turns out to be friendly and confused.
 Billy wakes up later to discover the monster had gotten loose and goes out to find him, as does Bloodstone, who hires Sloane's lawyer (who announced the house repossession) to find Billy and the monster.
 Frogg disguises himself as a cable guy and sets up microphones around the house.
 Billy eventually comes across the monster, befriends it and brings the monster, poorly disguised as his grandmother, through a nearby village.
 Soon though, the monster begins to run out of power and so Billy and Bloodstone take him back to the lab basement to recharge him.